code4romania/war-support-un-acoperis/README.md

 See instruction from this [wiki page](https://github.com/code4romania/war-support-un-acoperis/wiki/Local-Development-Environment) [not available]

-[Docker](https://docs.docker.com/get-docker/) should be used on the development environment.
+[Docker](https://docs.docker.com/get-docker/) & [Docker-Compose](https://docs.docker.com/compose/install/) should be used on the development environment.

 ### Makefile
-You can run specific docker containers to spin them up or make use of the make shorthands.
-The Makefile can be found in the root of the repository, and it includes a set of common docker-compose commands.
+You can use `docker` or `docker-compose` to start docker containers, or you make use of the `make` shorthands.
+The _Makefile_ can be found in the root of the repository, and it includes a set of common commands.

-The make util can be used on unix based machines.
-It's a unix based uti and can be installed on unix based systems (mac, wsl, linux flavours)

-In order to install make run `apt install make` for wsl or linux or `brew install make` for mac.
+The `make` util can be used on unix based machines, and it can be installed by running `apt install make` for wsl or linux or `brew install make` for mac.

-After installing make you can run the commands defined in the make file (ex: `make start`).
+After installing `make` you can run the commands defined in the Makefile (ex: `make start`).

-If you do not want to use the make util, you can still check the Makefile for common used commands and execute them directly.
+If you do not want to use the `make` util, you can still check the _Makefile_ for common used commands and execute them directly in your cli.

 ### First start up

 Copy the .env.example to .env.

-In order to start the development environment, either use the make util to start (`make start`) or run `docker-compose up` in the project root directory.
+In order to start the development environment, either use the `make` util to start (ex: `make start`) or run `docker-compose up` in the project root directory.

 The only thing that should be triggered manually is the migrations & seeds commands after running the docker containers:
 ```